huypa/Portfolio-Power-BI-Coffee-Dashboard/README.md

 ## 6. Results
 This dashboard shows a positive performance in March for the coffee business:
-- All major KPIs increased by *22–23%*.
+- All major KPIs increased by **22–23%**.
-- Coffee is the dominant revenue driver, especially espresso-based drinks.
+- **Coffee** is the dominant revenue driver, especially **espresso-based drinks**.
-- All three stores perform consistently, with Lower Manhattan holding a slight lead.
+- All three stores perform consistently, with **Lower Manhattan** holding a slight lead.
-- Revenue is driven mainly by weekday traffic, likely due to worker and commuter activity.
+- Revenue is driven mainly by **weekday traffic**, likely due to worker and commuter activity.
-- Daily trends show regular peaks and healthy consistency, with no concerning drops.
+- Daily trends show regular **peaks and healthy consistency**, with no concerning drops.
-- The business is growing, product mix is healthy, and store performance is stable across locations.
+- The business is growing, product mix is healthy, and **store performance** is stable across locations.